-If you have jumped on the black cocoa* train yet, what are you even doing?
+If you haven't jumped on the black cocoa train yet, what are you even doing?
 It's a super fun, all-natural way to dye food completely black without staining teeth or clothes!
-Not to mention, nothing says Halloween like these black cocoa skeleton cookies!
+Not to mention, nothing says Halloween like spooky black cocoa treats!

 I personally don't own any Halloween specific cookie cutters, so I just used my favorite gingerbread man cookie cutters and my dog bone cookie cutters to make these skeletons!